idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 an independent file.
 It shall be assumed this file is named `~/projects/problems/verification/2d_mms_spatial.i`.

-The forcing function and exact solution are added using a parsed function, in similar to the existing functions within the simulation.
+The forcing function and exact solution are added using a parsed function, similar to the existing functions within the simulation.

 !listing tutorial03_verification/step04_mms/2d_mms_spatial.i link=false block=Functions

-The forcing function is applied the the simulation by adding another heat source `Kernel` object.
+The forcing function is applied to the simulation by adding another heat source `Kernel` object.

 !listing tutorial03_verification/step04_mms/2d_mms_spatial.i link=false block=Kernels